-- i.
-There was the Site. - ii.
-And Arnold Bros (est. 1905) Moved upon the face of the Site, and Saw that it had Potential. - iii.
-For it was In the High Street. - iv.
-Yea, it was also Handy for the Buses. - v.
-And Arnold Bros (est. 1905) said, Let there be a Store, And Let it be a Store such as the World has not Seen hitherto; - vi.
-Let the length of it be from Palmer Street even unto the Fish Market, and the Width of It, from the High Street right back to Disraeli Road; - vii.
-Let it be High even Unto Five Storeys plus Basement, And bright with Lifts; let there be the Eter-nal Fires of the Boiler-Room in the sub-basement and, above all other floors, let there be Customer Accounts to Order All Things;
+- I. There was the Site. - II.
+And Arnold Bros (est. 1905) Moved upon the face of the Site, and Saw that it had Potential. - III.
+For it was In the High Street. - IV.
+Yea, it was also Handy for the Buses. - V. And Arnold Bros (est. 1905) said, Let there be a Store, And Let it be a Store such as the World has not Seen hitherto; - VII.
+Let the length of it be from Palmer Street even unto the Fish Market, and the Width of It, from the High Street right back to Disraeli Road; - VII.
+Let it be High even Unto Five Storeys plus Basement, And bright with Lifts; let there be the Eternal Fires of the Boiler-Room in the sub-basement and, above all other floors, let there be Customer Accounts to Order All Things; - VIII.

-viii.
 For this must be what all shall Know of Arnold Bros (est. 1905): All Things Under One Roof.
-And it shall be called: the Store of Arnold Bros (est. 1905).

-ix.
-And Thus it Was.

-- x.
-And Arnold Bros (est. 1905) divided the Store into Departments, of Ironmongery, Corsetry, Modes and others After their Kind, and Created Humans to fill them with All Things saying, Yea, All Things Are Here.
+And it shall be called: the Store of Arnold Bros (est. 1905). - IX.
+And Thus it Was. - X. And Arnold Bros (est. 1905) divided the Store into Departments, of Ironmongery, Corsetry, Modes and others After their Kind, and Created Humans to fill them with All Things saying, Yea, All Things Are Here.
 And Arnold Bros (est. 1905) said, Let there be Lorries, and Let their Colours be Red and Gold, and Let them.
-Go Forth so that All May Know Arnold Bros (est. 1905), By Appointment, delivers All Things; - xi.
-Let there be Santa's Grottoes and Winter Sales and Summer Bargains and Back to School Week and AU Commodities in their Season; - xii.
+Go Forth so that All May Know Arnold Bros (est. 1905), By Appointment, delivers All Things; - XI.
+Let there be Santa's Grottoes and Winter Sales and Summer Bargains and Back to School Week and AU Commodities in their Season; - XII.
 And into the Store came the Nomes, that it would be their Place, for Ever and Ever.

-From The Book of Nome, Basements VI-XII
+From The Book of Nome, Basements v.
+I-XII